Voting in a Federal Election

-- Show one original piece of identification issued by a Canadian government, whether federal, provincial or local, or an agency of that government, that contains your photo, name and address (for example, a driver's licence), or
+- Show one original piece of photo identification issued by a Canadian government, whether federal, provincial or local, or an agency of that government, that contains your photo, name and address (for example, a driver's licence), or

 - Show two pieces of identification from a list authorized by the Chief Electoral Officer of Canada.
-Both must have your name and one must also have your address (such as a health card and hydro bill), or
+Both must have your name and one must also have your address (such as a health card and utility bill), or

 - You can still vote if you declare your identity and address in writing and have someone who knows you and who is assigned to your polling station vouch for you.

 The voucher must be able to prove their identity and address.
 A person can vouch for only one person (except in long-term care institutions).

 Note: Pieces of identification must be in either English or French.
 In Nunavut, pieces of identification will also be accepted in Inuktitut.
 Expired documents are accepted.